For queries or questions, comment in the section below or send us a message via this link!

-A location that offers a splash of morning or evening sunlight is the ideal setting.
-Shady locations must be avoided at all costs due to the heightened chance of over-watering and crown rot (if watered from above).
+We'd recommend a location that offers a splash of morning or evening sunlight is the ideal setting.
+Shady spots must be avoided at all costs due to the increased chance of over-watering and crown rot (if watered from above).

-In terms of the ideal room around the house, as long as it's above 15ºC (59ºF) and is at least three metres away from an operating heat source, it should be accepted.
-Try placing the plant on a north, east or west facing windowsill, or at least two metres away from a south-facing one.
-It's important to provide a splash of sunlight to prevent the chance of foliage or root rot.
+The ideal room of the house would be anywhere that's above 15ºC (59ºF) and is at least three metres away from an operating heat source.
+Try placing the plant on a north, east or west-facing windowsill, or around two metres from a south-facing window.
+It's essential to provide a splash of winter sunlight to prevent the chance of foliage or root rot.

 N. B. - Most people will discard or plant the Primrose in the garden once the flowers have elapsed - this method is great for those who want to keep it, but can't provide specialist care over the next year.

-Be sure to provide a bright location with little direct light over the course of the year.
-Although the sun won't necessarily hurt the plant, you can easily fall in the trap of under-watering, potentially weakening it.
-In order for the Primrose to fully become seasoned, avoid the use of artificial lighting during the nights.
+Be sure to provide a bright location with little to no direct sunlight.
+Although the winter rays won't necessarily hurt the plant, you can easily fall in the trap of sun-scorch and severe dehydration.

 This one is to remind you that everything needs to be reduced - especially the temperature.

-Primula is a perennial genus consisting of over five hundred species and a hundred more cultivars.
-They originate largely from the Himalayas, but can be found in temperate locations in central Africa, and South America.
-The genus was first described back in the 1750's by Carl Linnaeus, using the Latin word for 'prime', in reference to their flowers being the first to show in spring.
+Primula is a perennial genus consisting of over five hundred species, along with a hundred hybrids and cultivars.
+They originate largely from the Himalayas but can be found in temperate locations in central Africa and South America.
+The genus was first described back in the 1750s by Carl Linnaeus, using the Latin word for 'prime', which is in reference to their flowers being one of the first to show in spring.

 3° - 22°C (37° - 72°F)